 If you just graduated, what did you focus on in your studies?

-You’re an expert in these things, so act like.
+You’re an expert in these things, so act like it.
 Employers want to hire someone who has expert skills and can come in and help them right away.
 Don’t be shy to show this.

-To start, prepare a good answer for “what’s your greatest accomplishment?”
+To start, prepare a good answer to “what’s your greatest accomplishment?”

 Pick something recent if possible, that demonstrates a skill set that will also be useful in this job.